foxhackerzdevs/FoxPipe/README.md

 ## 🦊 FoxPipe

-**Secure.
-Simple.
-Reliable.
-Data Streaming.**
+**Secure • Simple • Reliable Data Streaming**

-FoxPipe is a minimalist CLI utility for end-to-end encrypted data transfer between two machines.
-It’s built on a simple idea: moving data should feel like using a Unix pipe—without compromising security.
+FoxPipe is a minimalist CLI utility for **end-to-end encrypted data transfer** between two machines.

+It follows a simple idea:

+> Moving data should feel like using a Unix pipe—without compromising security.

 ---

 ## 🚀 Why FoxPipe?

 * **Simple**
-  No accounts, no cloud, no complex setup.
+  No accounts.
+No cloud.
+No setup.
 Just a sender and a receiver.

 * **Practical**
-  Pipe anything—tarballs, database dumps, backups, or live logs.
+  Pipe anything—archives, database dumps, backups, or live logs.

-* **Reliable**
+* **Secure**
-  Uses AES-256-GCM authenticated encryption with Scrypt key derivation.
+  AES-256-GCM authenticated encryption with Scrypt-based key derivation.

 * **Clean**
-  Progress and status logs go to `stderr`, keeping `stdout` pure for piping.
+  Progress logs go to `stderr`, keeping `stdout` pure for piping.

 ---

 ## 🛠️ Usage

-### 1. Receiver (Destination Machine)
+### 1️⃣ Receiver (Destination)

-Start the listener and redirect output to a file:

 ```bash
 python3 foxpipe.py receive 8080 -p "your-secure-password" > received_data.zip